Voluntary Safety Recall Campaign 2021 Infiniti QX50; Knuckle Inspection

 INTRODUCTION

-InfinitieBay is conducting this voluntary safety recall campaign on certain specific model year 2021 QX50 vehicles to inspect and, if necessary, replace the front steering knuckles and rear suspension knuckles.
+InfinitieBay logo is conducting this voluntary safety recall campaign on certain specific model year 2021 QX50 vehicles to inspect and, if necessary, replace the front steering knuckles and rear suspension knuckles.
 This service will be performed at no charge to the client for parts or labor.

 IDENTIFICATION NUMBER

-InfinitieBay has assigned identification number R21A5 to this campaign.
+InfinitieBay logo has assigned identification number R21A5 to this campaign.
 This number must appear on all communication and documentation of any nature dealing with this campaign.

 RETAILER RESPONSIBILITY

 It is the retailer’s responsibility to check Service COMM or Dealer Business Systems (DBS) National Service History for the campaign status on each vehicle falling within the range of this voluntary safety recall which for any reason enters the service department.
 This includes vehicles purchased from private parties or presented by transient (tourist) owners and vehicles in a retailer’s inventory.
 Federal law requires that new vehicles in retailer inventory which are the subject of a safety recall must be corrected prior to sale.
 Failure to do so can result in civil penalties by the National Highway Traffic Safety Administration.
-While federal law applies only to new vehicles, InfinitieBay strongly encourages retailers to correct any used vehicles in their inventory before they are retailed.
+While federal law applies only to new vehicles, InfinitieBay logo strongly encourages retailers to correct any used vehicles in their inventory before they are retailed.

 SERVICE PROCEDURE